 My name is Ahmad and I’m from Lebanon.
 I was shot by two bullets while I was working as a paramedic for the Lebanese Red Cross 10 years ago, so now I’m in a wheelchair.
 My hobbies include wheelchair basketball, swimming and cooking.
 I gain so much pleasure from cooking, I love the smell of freshly prepared food – especially when it contains garlic and coriander!
 Since Lebanon is located in the heart of the Middle East by the Mediterranean sea, its food combines the tastes and traditions of several civilisations and Arab cuisines.

 My name is Noor.
 I am from Lahore in Pakistan.
-I arrived to the UK three years ago, and I am still waiting for my asylum claim to be accepted.
+I arrived to the UK in 2015 and I am still waiting for my asylum claim to be accepted.
 Lahore is famous for its food – everyone is obsessed with it.
 You will find food at any time of day or night.
 There are so many different dishes!
 I love cooking.
 My mum always cooked us many different dishes when I was growing up.
 She let me cook for the family at weekends and that is how I learned how to cook.
 Pakistani dishes are known for having aromatic and sometimes spicy flavours.
 Brown cardamom, green cardamom, cinnamon, cloves, nutmeg, mace, and black pepper are the most commonly used spices in the making of a wide variety of dishes.